mkp170791/numpy/doc/neps/nep-0002-warnfix.rst

 Executive summary
 =================

-When building numpy and scipy, we are limited to a quite restricted set of warning compilers, thus missing a large class of potential bugs which could be detected with stronger warning flags.
-The goal of this NEP is present the various methods used to clean the code and implement some policy to make numpy buildable with a  bigger set of warning flags, while keeping the build warnings free.
+When building numpy_demo and scipy, we are limited to a quite restricted set of warning compilers, thus missing a large class of potential bugs which could be detected with stronger warning flags.
+The goal of this NEP is present the various methods used to clean the code and implement some policy to make numpy_demo buildable with a  bigger set of warning flags, while keeping the build warnings free.